Warrenmount Community Education Centre

-The 2019 Seminars are on Wednesday 8th May and 15th May.
-These seminars are a great opportunity to see the work and to engage directly with students and teachers.
+The 2019 Seminars were on Wednesday 8th May and 15th May.
+These seminars are always a great opportunity to see the work and to engage directly with students and teachers.

 To get a flavour of the 2018-2019 projects see the Challenge to Change Update Magazine below: